 Tip: Those who do not road trip Tuscany – check out this guided tour of Lucca and Pisa in one day from Florence.

 Volterra and San Gimignano – 1 Day

-For a perfect one week Tuscany itinerary you have to have these two villages: Volterra and San Gimignano.
+For a perfect Tuscany itinerary, you have to have these two villages: Volterra and San Gimignano.

-Driving to Volterra and then to San Gimignano was one of the best driving experiences – great views, nice streets.
-However, since these are mountain streets, keep in mind that they are narrow and it might not be everyone´s cup of tea.
+Driving to Volterra and then to San Gimignano was one of the best driving experiences: great views and nice streets.
+However, since these are mountain streets, keep in mind that they are narrow, and it might not be everyone´s cup of tea.

 I visited Volterra on a rainy day, and despite the weather, it still charmed me.

 Volterra is a small but cute hilltop village with great views, cute streets, and even cuter doors and houses.

 Things to Do and See in Volterra

 - Piazza dei Priori – The piazza is located in the center of the town.
 You will also find the Palazzo dei Priori (city hall), the Council Chamber, and the bell tower (both open to the public) there.